runetopic/xlitekt/README.md

  - [tyler27 (me)](https://github.com/tyler27)
  - [ultraviolet-jordan](https://github.com/ultraviolet-jordan)
 # Getting Started
-_Make sure to download the Jan 6th #202 cache version from one of the archives below.
+_Make sure to download the latest #202 cache version from one of the archives below.
 We don't push this to github for obvious reasons._

 Download a cache and xteas (JSON) from [archive.openrs2.org](https://archive.openrs2.org/).